Can't Remember to Forget You: Commercial performance

 The song made its chart debut in Ireland where it debuted at number seventeen on the Irish Singles Chart.
 In the UK the single debuted at number eleven on the UK Singles Chart, giving Shakira her eleventh UK top forty and Rihanna her thirty-ninth top forty.
-In France, the song entered the singles chart at number six.
+In France, the song entered the singles chart at number six and peaked at number 5 three week later, becoming Shakira's eleventh top ten and Rihanna's seventeenth.
 The single debuted at number 20 in Germany, and climbed to number nine a few weeks later then peaked at number eight.
 Elsewhere, in Europe, the song was commercially successful, reaching the top 10 in more than 20 countries.

 In Latin American, the single fared pretty well reaching the top 10 in many territories.
 The song went number one in Lebanon, Greece Digital Songs, Mexican Airplay, Polish Dance Top 50, and US Dance Club Songs charts.
 The song peaked at 85 on Billboard Hot 100 year end chart.
 It was Shakira's only song in the 2010s to do so.
 The Spanish version of the song ended up being number one in Venezuela.